-For a long time, the knock-on birds were that they’re stupid.
+For a long time, the knock-on birds were that they were stupid.
 The truth is, they are geniuses!
 That’s why different cultures have a variety of metaphors for birds.
 Doves, for instance, are a symbol of peace, love, luck, prosperity, fidelity, and new beginnings, thus being the bird of choice to be released during weddings.
 In this article let’s fly through the clouds and try as much as we can to understand the different bird symbolism.

 Birds have a one-of-a-kind digestive system that allows them to eat even during flight, and being true to the fact that they rule the skies, they lay eggs and leave them in nests so they can get rid of excess baggage as they fly.